dalealleshouse/software-simplicity/README.md

 - Any meaningful program will become complex over time

-- It's impossible for simplicity to spring from simple thinking
-    - No magic bullets

 - A programming language is low level when its programs require attention to the